 These days you can create calligraphic lines using a pen tablet and a vector image app like Adobe Illustrator.
 There are advantages to this – mistakes can be corrected or lines altered easily, the artwork can be resized to any scale without loss of quality, and file sizes are small.
-Although I use Illustrator regularly in my work, I always come back to a dip pen.
+Although I use Illustrator regularly in my work, I always come back to dip pen drawing.

 Just to be clear, this blog is about drawing with a dip pen, it’s not about calligraphy – you can use the same materials but that’s another blog!